LoveCommunity/flutter_scope/README.md

 ...

 void _showAddTodoDialog(BuildContext context) {
-  showDialog( // show dialog will create a new route
+  showDialog( // show dialog will push a new route
     context: context,
     builder: (_) {
       return InheritedScope(  // use `InheritedScope` for